 This is a traditional Elizabethan sonnet (three quatrains with an a/b/a/b, c/d/c/d, e/f/e/f rhyme scheme followed by a rhyming g/g couplet) which I wrote as part of my wedding vows.
 No, it doesn’t read as a contemporary poem; it was deliberately written in a sort of old-fashioned, classic sort of style.
 I wanted to express the thought that even though poets throughout history have written words of undying love and immutable steadfastness, my love for her surpassed all their metaphors, all their similes, all that they could ever have imagined.

-Looking back on it (indeed, even shortly after I’d written it), there are things I would have changed, edited, or revised – it is a bit over-wrought, I admit – but I was under a deadline, of course, and this was what I came up with.
-Unlike my other poems, “Constancy” will never be put through revisions, however.
-These were the words I spoke to my wife on August 10, 2008 (in a voice loud enough that the entire state of Massachusetts could hear) and so they shall remain.
+Looking back on it (indeed, even shortly after I’d written it), there are several things I would have changed, edited, or revised – it is a bit over-wrought, I admit – but I was under a deadline, of course, and this was what I came up with.
+Unlike my other poems, “Constancy” will never be put through revisions, however; these were the words I spoke to my wife on August 10, 2008 (in a voice loud enough that the entire state of Massachusetts could hear) and so they shall remain.
 These words were part of my vows and are as unalterable as my love and gratitude for her.

 Thanks again for saying “Yes,” Honey.

 How many have, before me, tried in vain

 And simile of summer, star, or dove?

 Their words so eloquent, imagery lush –

 For seasons change, the steadfast heavens rush